nirajdevpandey/Clean-code-Challenge/README.md

 ### Clean-code-Challenge
 The repository contains the solution of BlueYonder GmbH's challenge for data scientist position.
 Implementing a regression model on bike-sharing data-set to predict count of future rentals.
 The Code Quality matters a lot here therefore, PEP-8 was followed to make script more pythonic :)

+This includes following -
+>* Correct user defined fuction naming
+>* Helper for all the functions
+>* Spaces and punctiations as per PEP-8 standard
+>* Raising clear exceptions
+>* Etc.....

 ***
 Table of Contents
 =================